 Adequate funding is critical to LOPD's ability to meet its constitutional and statutory mandate of engaging its clients, training lawyers and staff, conducting investigation and discovery activities, preparing for hearings and trials, and any necessary post-conviction work including the constitutionally guaranteed appeals.
 LOPD serves a vital role in the criminal justice system by ensuring fairness in the criminal justice process, protecting every New Mexican's constitutional rights, and guaranteeing "equal justice under the law" for the less privileged in New Mexico.
-LOPD also strives to reduce criminal recidivism in New Mexico communities by providing treatment guidance through LOPD's social services, assisting clients with reintegration efforts, supporting numerous treatment courts statewide, and participating in other innovative criminal justice reforms.
+LOPD also strives to reduce criminal recidivism in New Mexico communities by providing treatment guidance through LOPD's social work services, assisting clients with reintegration efforts, supporting numerous treatment courts statewide, and contributing to other innovative criminal justice reforms.

 LOPD provides legal services in every county and every judicial district in New Mexico.
-LOPD is the largest law firm in the State of New Mexico, employing approximately 200 staff attorneys, 200 support staff, and contracting the legal services of another 160 lawyers statewide.
-In FY2017, these attorneys represented clients in 50,663 cases assigned to LOPD defense lawyers and 24,592 assigned to contract defenders.
+LOPD is the largest law firm in the State of New Mexico, employing approximately 200 attorneys, 200 support staff, and contracting the legal services of another 160 lawyers statewide.
+In FY2018, these attorneys represented clients in 49,096 cases assigned to LOPD in-house attorneys and 22,420 assigned to contract defenders.